nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `open 1` command to display the first flashcard in the list on the GUI.

 Step 3.
 This will call `OpenCommandParser#parse` which will then parse the arguments provided.
-Within the method, `ParserUtil#parseIndex` will be called to convert the user input into the `Index` of the desired `Flashcard` to be opened.
+Within the method, `ParserUtil#parseIndex` will be called to convert the user input into the `Index` of the first `Flashcard`.

 Step 4.
 The `index` is then passed to the `OpenCommand`